kubernetes/community/contributors/design-proposals/raw-block-pv.md

 ```
 ## Storage Class non-API Changes:
 For dynamic provisioning, it is assumed that values passed in the parameter section are opaque, thus the introduction of utilizing
-fsType in the StorageClass can be used by the provisioner to indicate how to create the volume.
+fstype in the StorageClass can be used by the provisioner to indicate how to create the volume.
 The proposal for this value is
 defined here:
 https://github.com/kubernetes/kubernetes/pull/45345
 This section is provided as a general guideline, but each provisioner may implement their parameters independent of what is defined